Jain temples, Vidisha: Maladevi temple

 Maladevi temple dates back to the 9th century.
 This is a rock-cut temple built in Pratihara style.
 The temple was initially a Brahmical temple but later converted to a Jain worship site.
 The temple is dedicated to Adinatha.
 The Maladevi temple is considered one of the best examples of its collection of varied Jain sculptures.

 Gadarmal Devi temple

 Gadarmal Devi temple dates back to the 9th century.
 The architecture of this yogini temple is a fusion of Pratihara and Parmara styles.
 It is built similar to Teli ka Mandir in Gwalior fort.
 This temple houses both Hindu and Jain idols.
 The temple is made of sandstone with seven small shrines surrounding the main shrine.

-Pataria Jain temples
+Pathari Jain temples

 Pataria Jain temples was built in the 9th century in Badoh city.
 These are a cluster of 25 temples with the main shrine surmounted with shikharas; the other shrines have a flat roof, shikharas, and dome.